Casa Encantada: Architecture and grounds

+Interiors

+Robsjohn-Gibbings's work for the Casa Encantada is not rooted in a single dominant aesthetic style, though it embodies neo-classicism, incorporating the art of Ancient Greece and elements of Art Deco.
+The interior was the responsibility of Peterson Studios of Santa Barbara and the English furniture and interior designer T. H. Robsjohn-Gibbings, who created and manufactured carpets, fabrics, and more than two hundred pieces of furniture for the house.
+Each piece was stamped "Robsjohn-Gibbings – Sans epoque" to express the timelessness of his creations and their freedom from any individual historical period.
+Weber's patronage of Robsjohn-Gibbings was atypical among her contemporaries, who tended to purchase overpriced reproduction furniture from department stores.

-The finished house and its outbuildings were 40,000 sq ft in size.
-The completed main house was almost 30,000 square-foot in size with servants quarters in the two-story garage and a two-story guesthouse.
-Amenities on the grounds included badminton and tennis courts with galleries for spectators and a swimming pool.
-A tunnel connected the grounds of the house to the fairways of the Bel-Air Country Club.
-In recent decades the grounds have included a basketball and tennis court and a rose garden and koi ponds.
-Conrad Hilton preserved the house and its contents for several decades after his 1950 purchase which Hyland described as an "extraordinary time capsule of high-style 1940s taste".
-Hilton self-published a book about the house in which he described the 'clearly discernible Greek influences' of the house with its aesthetic lines sweeping in 'regal beauty...carry[ing] a classical motif into the interior through columns of Doric and Ionic simplicity.
-Doors, rugs, upholstering, draperies, decorative objects, all bear the integrating mark of the Greek key design'.
-The setting of the house, along with its rich colors and the harmonic texture of its design has helped 'shrink the architectural mass a third of a city block in size to the conceptual intimacy of a country cottage'.
+Hilton self-published a book about the house in which he described the "clearly discernible Greek influences" of the house, with its aesthetic lines sweeping in "regal beauty...carry[ing] a classical motif into the interior through columns of Doric and Ionic simplicity.
+Doors, rugs, upholstering, draperies, decorative objects, all bear the integrating mark of the Greek key design".
+The setting of the house, along with its rich colors and the harmonic texture of its design, had helped "shrink the architectural mass a third of a city block in size to the conceptual intimacy of a country cottage".